timmybytes/compuneers/CONTRIBUTING.md

 1. Open a new [new figure post issue](https://github.com/timmybytes/compuneers/issues/new?assignees=&labels=enhancement&template=write-a-new-figure-post.md&title=New+Figure+Post+-+%5BFigure+Name+Here%5D).
 2. Wait until you're assigned the figure you're interested in, then:
-   - Fork the repo
+   - Fork the repo and clone locally
+   - Create a new branch called `add-post`
-   - Create a new file in the `_posts` directory that follows the [post template](https://timmybytes.github.io/compuneers/meta/post-template.html)
+   - Create a new file in the `_posts` directory that follows the [post template](https://timmybytes.github.io/compuneers/meta/post-template.html) guidelines

 ## Style Guide